cake-build/website/input/docs/fundamentals/default-configuration-values.md

 # Addin NuGet dependencies

-When using In-Process NuGet installation available since Cake `0.22.0`, you now got the option to opt-in to installing and referencing NuGet package dependencies.
+When using In-Process NuGet installation, available since Cake `0.22.0`, you can also opt in to automatically installing and referencing NuGet package dependencies.

 ## Default Value